dfederlein/vagrant-tower/README.md

 Further material to get you started in ansible CLI can be found here:  http://www.ansibleworks.com/docs/

+**TROUBLESHOOTING**

+- if for some reason the initial vagrant up command fails, make sure you vagrant destroy all machines before re-running the playbook or you may end up with missed plays.
+- if you have changed the IP addresses from above, you may need to adjust group variables in the example lamp_haproxy playbook to match your changes.
+For example, in group_vars/lbservers you may need to change iface: eth1 to eth0.
+The same would be true for group_vars/webservers.
+- Using the static IPs above with VirtualBox means each machine will have two interfaces on two subnets.
+One will be the default NAT'ed subnet for VirtualBox, the other the subnet you've specified.
+This is true whether using private or public settings.
+Adjust wanted communication paths in your playbooks accordingly, all subnets are functional on these hosts.

 **TO-DO**

 - Agnosticity between CentOS and Ubuntu LTS